 The 'green way' of the industrial sector

-Since the end of 2019, the industrial sector has been dramatically influenced by environmental factors, pushing developers to embrace sustainability while building or refurbishing a warehouse space.
+Since the end of 2019, the industrial sector has been dramatically influenced by environmental factors, pushing developers to embrace sustainability while building or refurbishing a warehouse space and developers start embracing the industrial green builds.
 According to Savills demand for warehouses grew by 9.1% in the past year and is forecast to remain high in the medium-term.

 Keeping up with the competitive market of recently built new warehouses, older buildings undergoing refurbishment must also adopt the ‘green way’.
-However, this requires more resources as well as longer lead times and an increased budget – the warehouse needs to be first stripped out and cleared of asbestos when found, before the old fixtures and fittings need to be replaced with smarter and more sustainable options, and all within the client’s budget.
+However, this requires more resources as well as longer lead times and an increased budget – the warehouse needs to be first stripped out and cleared of asbestos when found, before the old fixtures and fittings need to be replaced with more sustainable options such as retrofitting, and all within the client’s budget.

 Here at Open, we provide comprehensive project management and a hands-on approach to site management during every refurbishment.
-As main contractors we are pleased to work with developers who embrace the ‘green way’ – our latest project that had 0% waste to landfill and 94% waste recycled during refurbishment is Laszlo.
+As main contractors we are pleased to work with developers who embrace industrial green builds – our latest project that had 0% waste to landfill and 94% waste recycled during refurbishment is Laszlo.

 Have a look at our industrial refurbishment projects and talk to us about how we can make your space work smarter and harder.